contagon/handbook/handbook/29-meetings-in-the-church.md

 Teacher council meetings are described in [17.4](17-teaching-the-gospel.md#174-teacher-council-meetings).

-Coordination meetings for the work of sharing the gospel and strengthening new and returning members are described in [23.4](23.md#234-hold-weekly-coordination-meetings).
+Coordination meetings for the work of sharing the gospel and strengthening new and returning members are described in [23.4](23.md#234-hold-weekly-missionary-coordination-meetings).

-Coordination meetings for temple and family history work are described in [25.2.7](25-temple-and-family-history-work.md#2527-ward-temple-and-family-history-coordination-meetings).
+Coordination meetings for temple and family history efforts are described in [25.2.7](25-temple-and-family-history-work.md#2527-ward-temple-and-family-history-coordination-meetings).

 ### 29.2.8 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Schedules for Sunday Meetings